Backpropagation: Second-order gradient descent

+Arbitrary-order derivatives in arbitrary computational graphs can be computed with backpropagation, but with more complex expressions for higher orders.

 Loss function

 The loss function is a function that maps values of one or more variables onto a real number intuitively representing some "cost" associated with those values.
 For backpropagation, the loss function calculates the difference between the network output and its expected output, after a training example has propagated through the network.

 Assumptions

 The mathematical expression of the loss function must fulfill two conditions in order for it to be possibly used in backpropagation.
 The first is that it can be written as an average $E=\frac{1}{n}\sum_xE_x$ over error functions $E_x$, for $n$ individual training examples, $x$.
 The reason for this assumption is that the backpropagation algorithm calculates the gradient of the error function for a single training example, which needs to be generalized to the overall error function.
 The second assumption is that it can be written as a function of the outputs from the neural network.